 Once I’m home, I make the strongest cup of coffee (too early to drink) and phone a friend.
 Pouring out my heart about what a failure of a parent I am.
 You know what she says.

 Take the Grace Jax.

 And there it is, 4 simple words that made me take a fresh look at my awful morning.
 Yes, I was tired, yes, it was hectic, and yes, my kids were being exactly that, kids.
 I shouldn’t feel like I’m a terrible mom, days like this happen to the best of us.

-My biggest lesson though was learning that instead of being embarrassed, I should gracefully accept the help that I received from that angel of a mom.
+My biggest lesson though was learning that instead of being embarrassed, I should gratefully accept the help that I received from that angel of a mom.
 Parenting is tough, we should stick together.
-Without judgement!
+Without judgment!